-- 1. The ASC will advise (after consultation and agreement with NSOs) the number of dAIS Podium and Podium Ready allocations, and a total dAIS grant value for Podium Potential, Developing and Emerging allocations per financial year; - 2.
+- 1. The ASC will advise the number of dAIS Podium and Podium Ready allocations, and a total dAIS grant value for Podium Potential, Developing and Emerging allocations per financial year; - 2.
 NSOs will nominate athletes based on the dAIS eligibility criteria; - 3.
 The ASC dAIS Nominations Review Panel (dAIS Panel) will review nominations and recommend eligible nominations to the Grant Approver; - 4.
 The Australian institute of Sport (AIS) Director, as Grant Approver, may accept the determinations of the dAIS Panel and approve payments to athletes, or, if not accepted, will refer the determinations back to the dAIS Panel for discussion with the relevant sport.